 Average Yearly Rewards Value ($1,325 monthly spend)

-Other Notable Features: $75 annual Southwest travel credit, 4 Upgraded Boardings per year (when available), 20% discount on in-flight purchases, no foreign transaction fees, 1,500 tier qualifying points (TQPs) for each $10,000 spent (up to $100,000/15,000 TQPs per year), 2 free checked bags, Companion Pass after 110,000 points (choose one person to fly free with you every time you purchase or redeem points for a flight)
+Other Notable Features: $75 annual Southwest travel credit, 4 Upgraded Boardings per year (when available), 20% discount on in-flight purchases, no foreign transaction fees, 1,500 tier qualifying points (TQPs) for each $10,000 spent (up to $100,000/15,000 TQPs per year), 2 free checked bags, Companion Pass after you earn 125,000 points allows you to choose one person to fly free with you every time you purchase or redeem points for a flight

-Southwest Rapid Rewards Priority Credit Card Review: More Details
+Southwest Rapid Rewards Priority Credit Card Review: Benefits and Features

 If you frequently fly with Southwest and are looking for a new way to stockpile Rapid Rewards points, the Southwest Rapid Rewards Priority Credit Card is a great way to get there.
 It comes with a high $149 annual fee, but it offers a few more perks than other Southwest cards.